- Make/Cancel an Appointment

 The first step in any successful college writing venture is reading the assignment.
 While this sounds like a simple task, it can be a tough one.
 This handout will help you unravel your assignment and begin to craft an effective response.
 Much of the following advice will involve translating typical assignment terms and practices into meaningful clues to the type of writing your instructor expects.
-See our online demonstration for more tips.
+See our short video for more tips.

 Many assignments follow a basic format.
-Assignments often begin with an overview of the topic, include a central verb or verbs that describe the task, and offer some additional suggestions, questions, or prompts to get you started:
+Assignments often begin with an overview of the topic, include a central verb or verbs that describe the task, and offer some additional suggestions, questions, or prompts to get you started.